 4th Sight of Paris: The Palais du Louvre

 Once you cross the bridge Pont des Arts it will lead you straight to the Palais du Louvre and the Louvre Museum.
 The Palais du Louvre was originally a fortress build in 1202 and changed into a royal palace in the 14th century.
-In 1793 parts of the palace turned into a museum and is now known as the Musee du Louvre which encompasses almost the entire palace as a museum and was finished building in 1989 with adding the infamous Louvre Pyramids which are made of glass and steel!
+In 1793 parts of the palace was turned into a museum which is known as the Musee du Louvre.
+Over time almost the entire palace was turned into the Louvre museum and the constructions finished fully in 1989 by adding the infamous Louvre Pyramids which are pyramids made of glass and steel!
 (Source Wikipedia.com)

 5th sight of Paris: Pedal past the Pont du Carrousel